 A brief reappearance of cliff necessitated climbing up over a hill and back down into an area noted on the map as Palm Jungle.
 This was even more thickly vegetated.
 It was actually a small pocket of temperate rainforest - and it certainly looked the part.
 There were numerous palm trees, mixed with other trees - mostly eucalypts - with lots of vines all over the place and the odd strangler fig wrapped around some other unfortunate tree.
 The path wound through the trees, quite dark because of the canopy overhead.
 I wouldn't have been surprised to have picked up some leeches - but thankfully didn't.

 It was a bush-sized plant, with smooth, long, bright green, strap-like leaves splayed out from a base, with no stem visible.
-The leafy bit was about a metre high, but from the centre rose a single stalk, dead straight, dead vertical, about five centimetres (or two inches) in diameter (thining a little towards the top), with a single flower on top.
+The leafy bit was about a metre high, but from the centre rose a single stalk, dead straight, dead vertical, about five centimetres in diameter (thinning a little towards the top), with a single flower on top.
 The flower was dull red, but still dramatically vibrant, and about the size of a large cauliflower or cabbage, and the stalk was at least four metres high, maybe five or more.
-I know I'm 183cm tall, and this flower was at least 2 and a half times as high as I was.
+I know I'm 183 cm tall, and this flower was at least 2 and a half times as high as I was.
 I later found out they were gymea lilies (Doryanthes excelsa).

 We stood and gawked at it for a while, but unfortunately it was in a bad position to photograph.
 When we turned the next corner, there was a whole group of them.
 As we continued there were more and more.
 I managed to get a shot of a small group in the fading light - and I really hope it turns out.
 They were amazing.